-Unsecured vs. Secured Personal Loans
+Unsecured vs Secured Personal Loans

-A secured loan requires collateral to “secure” the loan.
+Collateralized personal loans require an asset to be pledged to “secure” the loan.
 Think of a house when it comes to a mortgage loan, or a car when it comes to a car loan.
 If you fail to repay your loan, the lender can then seize the collateral.

-Fixed Rate vs. Variable Rate Personal Loans
+Fixed Rate vs Variable Rate Personal Loans

 Want to see if a personal loan

 What Determines the Kinds of Loans You Can Get?

 Lenders typically look at an applicant’s credit score, debt-to-income (DTI) ratio, and other factors.